d-lebed/ha-samsungtv-encrypted/info.md

 # Additional Features:

-* Send keys using a native Home Assistant service
+* Send keys using a native Home Assistant service (WIP)
-* Customize source list at media player dropdown list
+* Customize source list at media player dropdown list (WIP)

 # Installation (There are two methods, with HACS or manual)